halpdesk/halpdesk.github.io/_posts/shorts.md

 # Shorts

-Short stories or jokes that I've created alongside my existence.
+Short stories or jokes that I've created.

 ```
 — We are not gonna fall for categorical thinking, like THOSE people out there.